DSIN-INSA-Strasbourg/Hermes-doc/content/hermes/how-it-works/hermes-client/cache-files.md

   initstartoffset: Any | None
   ```

-  Contains the offset of first message of initSync sequence on message bus.
+  Contains the offset of the first message of initSync sequence on message bus.

 - ```py
   initstopoffset: Any | None
   ```

-  Contains the offset of last message of initSync sequence on message bus.
+  Contains the offset of the last message of initSync sequence on message bus.

 - ```py
   nextoffset: Any | None